daleao/sdv/Modular Overhaul/Modules/Combat/README.md

 <sup><sub><sup>[🔼 Back to top](#margo-combat-cmbt)</sup></sub></sup>

-### Rebalanced Modifiers
+### Rebalanced Modifiers & Ammo

-In order to balance out Slingshot damage against the above changes, an optional rebalance option exists which will reduce the base damage and knockback modifiers of each slingshot to more reasonable values:
+To make room for critical headshots and the new Infinity Slingshot the base damage and knockback modifiers of each slingshot are reduced to more reasonable values:
 - Master Slingshot: Ammo damage x2 >> x1.5
 - Galaxy Slingshot: Ammo damage x4 >> x2
 - **Infinity Slingshot:** x2.5

-Certain ammo have also been nerfed, either for immersion or balance:
+The following ammos have been nerfed, either for immersion or balance:
 - Coal: 15 damage >> 2 damage - *Have you ever held a piece of coal?
 That stuff is brittle, and weaker than raw wood, so the damage has been reduced accordingly.
 Not that anybody uses this as ammo anyway.*
 - Explosive Ammo: 20 damage >> 2 damage ﻿- *Explosive ammo is meant to be used as a mining utility **only**, so it's damage has been reduced to reflect that.
 If you'd like to use slingshots for combat and mining simultaneously, consider taking up the [Rascal](../Professions)'s extra ammo slot.*

-<sup><sub><sup>[🔼 Back to top](#margo-combat-cmbt)</sup></sub></sup>

-### Critical Hits

-Think of them as headshots.
-This allows slingshots to benefit from crit. chance and crit. power bonuses.
+The following new ammos have been added:
+- Radioactive Ore: 80
+- Gemstones (Ruby, Emerald, etc.): 50
+- Diamond: 120
+- Prismatic Shard: 200

 <sup><sub><sup>[🔼 Back to top](#margo-combat-cmbt)</sup></sub></sup>